 E. Centennial Lawn

 B. These may be used without permission from the University so long as the area has not been previously reserved or scheduled for a particular function, no sound amplification is used, no structure is erected, and the participants do not violate other University policies.
-Although it is not necessary for a person visiting to obtain prior permission, it is strongly suggested that all activities be registered with the Dean of Students’ office 48 hours in advance in order to make adequate arrangements for safety and security and to insure the space desired is available.
-Any speaker may be denied or asked to leave if the proposed speech would constitute an immediate and serious danger to the University’s orderly operation by the speaker's incitement of such actions by
+For a person using these free speech zones to obtain prior permission, they should visit the Dean of Students’ office 48 hours in advance in order to make adequate arrangements for safety and security and to ensure the space desired is available.
+Any speaker may be denied or asked to leave if the speech constitutes an immediate and serious danger to the institution’s orderly operation by the speaker's incitement of such actions by:

 Nothing in this section shall be interpreted as limiting the right of student expression elsewhere on the campus so long as the expressive activities or related student conduct does not violate any other applicable University policies.

-C. Demonstrations or protests sponsored by a student organization must be registered with the Office of Student Activities.
-If a student organization desires to demonstrate in “free speech zones” or if the student organization intends to advertise for an event or anticipates an event that may draw a large crowd or impede pedestrian or vehicular traffic or will involve a parade, march or other similar activity, the University requires the student organization to complete an event form through the Office of Student Activities at least ONE month in advance of the activity.
+C. If a student organization desires to demonstrate in an area of campus outside of the “free speech zones” or if the student organization intends to advertise for an event or anticipates an event that may draw a large crowd or impede pedestrian or vehicular traffic or will involve a parade, march or other similar activity, the University requires the student organization to complete an event form through the Office of Student Activities in advance of the activity.
 The Office of Student Activities will work with the organization to meet the request or find a suitable time and location that balances the rights of the student organization with the rights of others and the University’s educational mission.
+The purpose of this policy is not to designate University streets and common areas as a public forum or to accommodate demonstrations or protests by those who are not part of the University community (non-students and other campus guests).
+Rather, the purpose of this policy is to promote and facilitate student expression while allowing the University to make any necessary arrangements (such as arranging parade route, providing security) to assure such activities do not interfere with the University’s mission and operations or with the rights of others.
 Should an outside group or individual student wish to conduct an organized demonstration or to demonstrate in areas other than the “free speech zones”, the group should seek the sponsorship of a registered student organization.

 The Director of Union and Programs is responsible for the review of this policy every four years (or whenever circumstances require immediate review).